 The Guayas River flows through Guayaquil, and the boardwalk called Malecón 2000 is where locals and visitors alike gather to feel the city’s pulse.
 This is Ecuador’s biggest city and main port town, not far from the dolphins and humpback whale-watching tours that hug the coast.

 Experience the city’s art scene in the nearby Las Peñas neighborhood, where you can visit some of the city’s most interesting art galleries.
 Guayaquil has large universities and lots of students who fuel the contemporary art scene.
-From Las Peñas, you can climb the 500 steps up Cerro Ana to reach a lighthouse that looks out over the vibrant city.
+From Las Peñas, you can climb the 500 steps up Cerro Ana (Ana Hill) to reach a lighthouse that looks out over the vibrant city.